Grab a sweater: Heating bills to jump as colder winter looms - NewsBreak

 With prices surging worldwide for heating oil, natural gas and other fuels, the U.S. government said Wednesday it expects households to see their heating bills jump as much as 54% compared to last winter.

-Nearly half the homes in the U.S. use natural gas for heat, and they could pay an average of $746 this winter, or around 30% more than a year ago.
-Those in the Midwest could get particularly pinched, with bills up an estimated 49%, and this could be the most expensive winter for natural-gas heated homes since 2008-2009.

 The second-most used heating source for homes is electricity, making up 41% of the country, and those households could see a more modest 6% increase to $1,268.
 Homes using heating oil, which make up 4% of the country, could see a 43% increase — more than $500 — to $1,734.
-The sharpest increases are likely for homes that use propane, which account for 5% of U.S. households.Stimulus check update: A fourth payment would be critical for many, study says
+The sharpest increases are likely for homes that use propane, which account for 5% of U.S. households.Kansans will pay more for natural gas this winter

 This winter is predicted to be slightly colder across the country than last year.
 That means people will likely be burning more fuel to keep warm, on top of paying more for each bit of it.
 If the winter ends up being even colder than forecast, heating bills could be higher than estimated, and vice-versa.